msimms/Vault/README.md

 # Vault

-A server-less password manager for mac OS and iOS.
+A server-less password manager for macOS and iOS.

 ## Rationale